man455/wordpress-job-manager/readme.txt

 * FIXED: Incompatibility with jQuery 1.6
 * FIXED: Files attached to jobs are now deleted when the job is deleted
 * FIXED: Incorrectly placed text in the category dropdown on the application form
+* FIXED: Select boxes not displaying properly in IE7

 = 0.7.17 =
 * FIXED: Job Title not displaying on application page